neobotix/neo_mpc_planner2/README.md

 Note that the mpc_optimization server is a seperate node, since the optimization depends on the Scipy library.

 In the near future we plan to migrate the optimization process to C++.

+Special mention: Some of the code from nav2_regulated_pure_pursuit controller has been reused, since the neo_mpc_planner2 works on the principle of pure-pursuit as well.
+Thanks to the Nav2 team for that.